ubirch/ubirch-testkit/STEPBYSTEP.md

     * paste the the **UUID** copied in the last step of the previous chapter to the **hwDeviceId** field
     * click **create**
 1. Next, click on your device and copy the apiConfig

+## Configure Pycom Device
 1. Create a file `config.json` in the `src` directory of the project tree and paste the apiConfig into it.
-1. Add configuration for WIFI connection and the expansion board you are using.
+1. Add configuration for the kind of connection and expansion board you are using.

    It should then look like this:
     ```json
     {
-      "connection": "<'wifi' or 'nbiot'>",
+      "type": "<BOARD TYPE>",
+      "connection": "<CONNECTION TYPE>",
       "networks": {
         "<WIFI SSID>": "<WIFI PASSWORD>"
       },
-      "apn": "<APN for NB IoT connection",
+      "apn": "<APN for NB-IoT connection>",
-      "type": "<BOARD TYPE>",
       "password": "<password for ubirch auth and data service>",
       "keyService": "<URL of key registration service>",
       "niomon": "<URL of authentication service>",
       "data": "<URL of data service>"
     }
     ```
-    * Replace `<WIFI SSID>` with the name of your wifi network
-    * Replace `<WIFI PASSWORD>` with the password to your wifi network
     * Replace `<BOARD TYPE>` with the expansion board type you are using (`pysense` or `pytrack`)

+   If you want to connect to a WIFI network:
+    * Replace `<CONNECTION TYPE>` with `wifi`
+    * Replace `<WIFI SSID>` with the name of your wifi network and `<WIFI PASSWORD>` with the password to your wifi network

+   If you want to connect to a NB-IoT or LTE network
+    * Replace `<CONNECTION TYPE>` with `nbiot`
+    * Replace `<APN for NB-IoT connection>` with the APN for your SIM card

 1. Press the `UPLOAD` button again and you're good to go.

+## Run the program
+After upload, the program starts running on the device.
 On initial start, the Pycom will generate an ed25519 key pair for the device and register the public key at the Ubirch key service.
 After that, it will frequently measure the following data...
 * pysense:
     ```json